-Cinestill in all its converted cinematic film glory has risen to the ranks as a top film stock for photographers.
-With their current offerings of Cinestill 800T, 50D, and upcoming 400D, these film stocks have become famous for their unmistakable color reproduction, signature halation, and overall adaptability with conditions.
+CineStill in all its converted cinematic film glory has risen to the ranks as a top film stock for photographers.
+With their current offerings of CineStill 800T, 50D, and upcoming 400D, these film stocks have become famous for their unmistakable color reproduction, signature halation, and overall adaptability to various conditions.

-Being one of the top film stocks of choice does come with its own cons, mostly being the rising costs and decreased supply.
-So, what does one can’t stomach a pack of Cinestill 800T?
-Or if the local store just can’t seem to keep up with stock and demand for 50D?
-Fear not – we’ve gathered some of the best Cinestill alternatives to accommodate your cinematic film needs!
+However, being one of the top film stocks comes with its own cons, mostly being rising costs and decreased supply.
+So, what do you do if you can’t stomach the cost of 800T?
+Or if your local store can’t keep up with demand?
+Fear not — we’ve gathered some of the best CineStill alternatives to accommodate your cinematic film needs!

-Looking for more Cinestill content?
-Check out all of our Cinestill posts here!
+Looking for more CineStill content?
+Check out all of our CineStill guides here!

 Table of Contents

-One quick look at Cinestill 800T sample photos, and you’ll notice why there’s such an allure behind the film stock.
-Created from converted Kodak Vision3 500T Cinematic film, the tungsten balancing of the film reproduces unmistakable blues and hues when pointed at warm tones, and the removal of the Remjet layer in the cinematic film results in a magical glowing halation around light sources.
-It’s a hard film stock to replace, but here are a few that are alternatives in those scenarios where you aren’t packing a roll of 800T.
+One quick look at CineStill 800T sample photos and you’ll see why this film stock is so alluring.
+Created from converted Kodak Vision3 500T Cinematic film, its tungsten balancing reproduces unmistakable blues and hues when capturing warm tones.
+The removal of the Remjet layer results in a magical glowing halation around light sources.
+It’s a hard film stock to replace, but here are a few alternatives for those times you don’t have a roll of 800T.

-Decide you want to go with 800T at the end of the day?
-Check out the current prices and stock:
+Decided you want to go with 800T at the end of the day?
+Check out the current prices and availability:

 Reflx Lab 800T

-The fullest alternative to Cinestill 800T comes from up-and-coming film producer Reflx Lab!
-Made from converted Kodak Vision3 500T 5219 motion picture film with a removal of its cinematic Remjet layer, you’ll see lots of similarities to the Cinestill tungsten and halation look!
-Reflx Lab 800T uses the same C-41 chemistry as most color negative films, and is meant to be a cost-effective, accessible cinematic film solution to Cinestill.
-You’ll notice a lot of the similar cooler tungsten-balanced tones of Cinestill, with slightly softer contrast.
-We think this film stock has great potential to be a frontrunner Cinestill 800T alternative!
+The fullest alternative to CineStill 800T comes from up-and-coming film producer Reflx Lab!
+Also made from converted Kodak Vision3 500T 5219 motion picture film with a removal of its cinematic Remjet layer, you’ll see lots of similarities to the CineStill tungsten and halation look!
+Reflx Lab 800T uses the same C-41 chemistry as most color negative films, and is meant to be a cost-effective, accessible cinematic film solution to CineStill.
+You’ll notice similar cooler tungsten-balanced tones of CineStill, with slightly softer contrast.
+This film stock has great potential to be a frontrunner CineStill 800T alternative!

 Check out Reflx Lab 800T